CaleumSeanFoxNorbury/Web-Development-Cheat-Sheet/ApplePay.md

 <div id="appleid-signin" data-color="black" data-border="true" data-type="sign in"></div>
 ```

 This btn will send all authorization information to apple and apple will return HTTP POST request back will all processes info and the auth results.
-This information will be sent to the URL provided within redirectURI which should be a server side endpoint ready to process the results our side.
+This information will be sent to the URL provided within redirectURI which should be a local endpoint ready to process the results our side.

 ### Response